-Dar et al \cite{DarAllerton2013} proposed a block-memoryless discrete-time channel model for WDM transmission in the pseudo-linear regime in which XPM is the dominant non-linear effect.
+Dar et al \cite{DarAllerton2013} propose a block-memoryless discrete-time channel model for WDM transmission in the pseudo-linear regime in which XPM is the dominant nonlinear effect.
 The model is a discrete-time phase noise channel in which the phase noise process models XPM and is assumed to be a block-independent process, i.e., it remains unchanged within a block but changes independently between blocks.
 It is assumed that the phase noise is (real) Gaussian with zero mean and a variance that depends on the type of modulation.
-For the proposed model, two lower bounds were developed: the first is tight in the low power regime while the second is better at high power.
-In \cite{DarArxiv2013, DarECOC2013}, Dar et al added an extra term to the previous model to capture non-linear effects that do not manifest themselves as phase noise.
-Agrell et al \cite{AgrellJLT2014} proposed a discrete-time model called the \emph{finite-memory GN model} for coherent long-haul fiber-optical links without dispersion compensation.
+For the proposed model, two lower bounds on capacity are developed: the first is tight in the low power regime while the second is better at high power.
+In \cite{DarLetters2014, DarECOC2013}, Dar et al add an extra term to capture nonlinear effects that do not manifest themselves as phase noise.
+Agrell et al \cite{AgrellJLT2014} propose a discrete-time model called the \emph{finite-memory GN model} for coherent long-haul fiber links without dispersion compensation.
 Using the finite-memory GN model, they derive semi-analytic lower bounds for non i.i.d. inputs.
-It was shown through numerical simulations that the information rates of the finite-memory GN model are higher than the rates of the regular GN model.
-We \alert{remark} that there is little justification for the proposed discrete-time model as it was not derived from a continuous-time description of the system.
+Numerical simulations show that the information rates of the finite-memory GN model are higher than the rates of the regular GN model.
+We \alert{remark} that the proposed discrete-time model is not derived from a continuous-time description of the system.